-Condition: Metabolic encephalopathies (ME) are disorders where medical problems such as blood infections or liver or kidney failure cause brain damage.
+Condition: Metabolic encephalopathies (ME) are disorders where medical problems such as infections, organ dysfunction, or electrolyte imbalance impair brain function.

 Background: Severe illnesses that affect many systems in the body may cause ME.
-Older age and cognitive impairment may increase the risk.
-Low blood sugar or not enough vitamin B1 (thiamine) can also cause ME.
+Older age and cognitive impairment may increase the risk of developing this.

 History and Symptoms: Symptoms usually, but not always, come on suddenly.
 Patients may be confused, uncooperative, and have low energy.
 With chronic diseases, the symptoms may come on gradually.

 Physical Exam: The doctor will check all of the body’s basic functions such as temperature, heart rate, breathing, and blood pressure.
-He will also check the eyes, and watch and listen to the patient to find out if there are problems with thinking, behavior, and mood, or physical problems like tremors.
+They will also do a more complete neurologic exam to identify changes in their strength, sensation, thinking, and behavior.

 Other Resources for Patients and Families: Families can help with both short-term and long-term care to keep ME from coming back and help the patient cope with problems.